wwone/sudoku/README.md

 This program requires Jackson to handle the JSON input files, and Apache FOP to make the PDF output file.
 Both sets of JAR's must be present for compilation and execution.

+Jackson JAR files can be found in my AUTHOR program here on GitHub.